Fulvestrant

 Mechanism of Action:

-Women with post-menopausal breast cancer are estrogen receptor (ER) positive due to a sudden shoot of the estrogen levels in the body.
-The drug Fulvestrant acts by binding to these estrogen receptors and thereby blocking or degrading the receptors, which are seeding the tumor growth.
+Women with post-menopausal breast cancer are estrogen receptor (ER) positive due to a sudden surge of estrogen levels in the body.
+The drug Fulvestrant acts by binding to these estrogen receptors and thereby blocking or degrading them, which is driving tumor growth.

 Pharmacodynamics:

-Fulvestrant medication has shown a reduction in the estrogen receptors with increasing doses in the patient after the medications are started.
-It has also shown a decrease in estrogen-regulating protein expression after the administration of Fulvestrant with increasing doses.
+Fulvestrant medication has shown a reduction in the estrogen receptors with increasing doses in the patient after the medication is started.
+It has also shown a decrease in the expression of estrogen-regulating proteins after administration of Fulvestrant at increasing doses.

 Chemical Taxonomy: